What Is an Arkansas Registered Agent?

 Registered Agent Standard

-In Arkansas, you will be required to elect your registered agent when you complete your LLC’s Articles of Organization.
-The Articles of Organization is the main LLC formation document in Arkansas.
+In Arkansas, you will be required to elect your registered agent when you complete your LLC’s Certificate of Organization.
+The Certificate of Organization is the main LLC formation document in Arkansas.

 Electing a Registered Agent Online